thelkarsumit/project-repo/docker/dockerfile/advanced.md

-Here's a comprehensive list of 10 advanced Dockerfile use cases, along with detailed explanations.
+# list of advanced Dockerfile use cases, along with detailed explanations.

 ---
 ## Basic Structure of a Dockerfile